DreamRepo/light_calibration/README.md

 ## Explore

+Open the code **Notebooks/display_curves.ipynb** accessible in the side bar.
-To visualize the time evolution and fits for each pixel, execute cell-by-cell the code **Notebooks/display_curves.ipynb**
+To visualize the time evolution and fits for each pixel, execute **cell-by-cell** the code.
+A new window will open and you can hover your mouse over the pixel to display the corresponding raw data and fits.
+The image can be cropped between a minimum and a maximum value to remove the fit outliers.

+If you are using a local implementation, you should use the **Notebooks/local_display_curves.py** instead of the Jupyter Notebook.

 <p align="center">